-‘A Practical Guide to Claims involving Sepsis and Meningitis’ by Isaac Hogarth
+‘A Practical Guide to Sepsis and Meningitis Claims’ by Isaac Hogarth

 Meningitis is a very serious disease.
-It can cause septicaemia (blood poisoning) and result in permanent brain and nerve damage.
+It can occur with or without septicaemia (blood poisoning) and may result in permanent brain and nerve damage.
 Even patients who are treated quickly can be left with hearing loss, recurrent seizures, and may require amputations.
 If not treated quickly, meningitis can be fatal.
 Claims often involve difficult causation issues.